Program Happy Cinema Bacău - Deșteptarea.ro - Liderul presei băcăuane

 21:30 Blink Twice – Crimă, Mister, Thriller, Normal, IM18

-11:00 Sirocco et le royaume des courants d’air – Animaţie, Aventuri, Fantastic, Premiera, AG
+13:30 Sirocco et le royaume des courants d’air – Animaţie, Aventuri, Fantastic, Normal, AG

 15:30 Întors pe dos 2 (dub)2D – Animaţie, Aventuri, Comedie, Dramă, Familie, Fantastic, Normal, AG